rememberYou/rememberYou/README.md

 ### About

 I am currently in the final year of my Master of Engineering degree.
-By the end of 2021, I would like to work in the field of machine learning and/or artificial intelligence, ideally abroad.
+From July 2021, I would like to work in the field of machine learning and/or artificial intelligence, ideally abroad.

 If you would like to get in touch with me to discuss a job offer, please do not